Best-Selling Science Fiction Author Ursula K. Le Guin Is Dead At 88

 Other writers paid heartfelt tribute to Le Guin on Twitter.

-Neil Gaiman, author of American Gods, Stardust, the Sandman series, and Coraline, wrote on Twitter that Le Guin's words were "written on my soul."
+Neil Gaiman, author of American Gods, Stardust, the Sandman series, and Coraline, wrote on Twitter that Le Guin's words are "written on my soul."

 Advertisement

-Stephen King, author of classic horror novels, wrote, "Ursula K. LeGuin, one of the greats, has passed.
+Classic horror novelist Stephen King wrote, "Ursula K. LeGuin, one of the greats, has passed.
 Not just a science fiction writer; a literary icon."

 Margaret Atwood, author of The Handmaid's Tale, wrote that Le Guin had "an immense imagination" and a "strong and trenchant mind."